datanav/docs/configuration.rst

 The property names must be valid XML attribute or tag names (`QNames <https://en.wikipedia.org/wiki/QName>`_).
 All literal values in tags or attributes will be `XML escaped <https://www.liquid-technologies.com/XML/EscapingData.aspx>`_.
-All `namespaces <https://en.wikipedia.org/wiki/XML_namespace>`_ used in tags must be declared explicitly in the configuration.

 Example configuration
 ^^^^^^^^^^^^^^^^^^^^^